tnmy44/gitlab-analytics/transform/snowflake-dbt/models/common_mart_product/reports/reports.md

 {% docs rpt_gainsight_metrics_monthly_paid_self_managed %}

-**Description:** Joins Self-Managed Service Pings to a list of paid Self-Managed subscriptions to limit to paying SM customers, joins in seat/license data to calculate license utilization.
+**Description:** Joins Self-Managed and Dedicated Service Pings to a list of paid Self-Managed and Dedicated subscriptions to limit to paying SM and Dedicated customers, joins in seat/license data to calculate license utilization.
 The data from this table will be used for customer product insights.
 Most notably, this data is pumped into Gainsight and aggregated into customer health scores for use by TAMs.

 **Data Grain:**
 - Installation